No choice but dirty water

 - are constructed from materials available in almost every community

-A single BSF can purify up to 60-80 litres of water per day, enough to supply the needs for a household of 10 or more people.
-For all these reasons, BSFs are extremely well-suited to purify water in rural regions of the developing world.
+For these reasons, BSFs are extremely well-suited to purify water in rural regions of the developing world.

 How they work